Grislow/KnowledgeBase/javascript/md/es5.md

 * the __this keyword__ is assigned the global object

 ## Execution Stack
-Or call stack is a collection of execution contexts, which are removed and added to the stack in a LIFO order(Last In First Out).
-The execution stack at the top(most recently added) is the one that is currently being executed.
+Or call stack is a collection of execution contexts, which are removed and added in a LIFO order(Last In First Out).
+The execution context at the top(most recently added) is the one that is currently being executed.

 ``` javascript
 /*